bmdeeal/quig/readme.txt

 	Xinput A/Y (bottom and top buttons): A-button
 	Xinput B/A (left side and right side buttons): B-button Start (generally the center or center-right button): Start button As of this writing, the analog stick is unsupported in quig.
-Future versions will map the analog stick as a d-pad input.
+Future versions will map the analog stick as a D-pad input.

 If your controller isn't recognized, make sure that it is the only controller plugged into the computer, as quig may be attempting to use a different controller.
 In addition, Xinput controllers are far more likely to work than other controller types as of this writing (as one set of mappings allows all to work).
 Future versions of quig may support custom controller mappings.